 And more, B. volubilis subsp. volubilis also offers benefits including warrior protection and traveller insurance, to mention some of the physical benefits reaped (mainly in the past) from prophylactic use of the ugibisisila or iguleni, as the Zulus call this plant.

 Some secrets concerning methods of preparation and application of medicines continually get lost in the “archives of tradition”.
-Word of mouth knowledge transmission to educate novice healers is old; for long the only source of healing for all human ancestors of long enough ago.
+Word of mouth knowledge transmission to educate novice healers is old; for long the only source of healing for all our human ancestors of long enough ago.

 Such practices remain stable for only so many generations.
 As discovery and forgetting mould them, they differentiate due to cultural and language divides, also the distances among practitioners.
 Such orally communicated knowledge is often carried to the last practitioner and then dies from disuse.